apache/flink/docs/dev/table/streaming/time_attributes.md

 Processing time
 ---------------

-Processing time allows a table program to produce results based on the time of the local machine.
+With processing time, Table API and SQL queries evaluate time-related operations, such as time-windowed aggregations and joins, based on the clock of the processing machine.
 It is the simplest notion of time but does not provide determinism.
 It neither requires timestamp extraction nor watermark generation.

 There are two ways to define a processing time attribute.